csrohit/stm32f4-baremetal/6-timer/README.md

 3. ST Link drivers\
    STM32 Cube Programmer A GUI cum Command Line utility to program any STM32 micro-controller.
-   This tool can be downloaded from <https://www.st.com/en/development-tools/stm32cubeprog.html>
+   This tool can be downloaded from <https://www.st.com/en/development-tools/stm32cubeprog.html>\

+   Note: Make sure to add path to `STM32_Programmer_CLI` to `$PATH` environment variable.

 ## Project Structure